Learn how to build an iOS application that can claim an mDoc via OID4VCI

 - Obtain user consent and initiate Credential issuance.

-The first capability you will build into your app is to initialise the SDK so that your app can use
+The first capability you will build into your app is to initialize the SDK so that your app can use

 SDK functions and classes.
 To achieve this, we need to import the MobilecredentialHolderSDK